zajitschek/metaanalysis/chapters/chapter3.md

 Test statistics that are usable include t-values (from t-tests), F-values, Chi-square values, and p-values.
 These values from simple statistical tests (like independent or paired t-tests) are easily convertible into SMD (*d*, *g*) or r (correlation coefficient).

-These conversions and some others can be calculated in R if you know the formula (including conversion from SMD to correlation coefficient), but for the exercise purpose we will use this web-based **[Practical Meta-Analysis Effect Size Calculator](https://campbellcollaboration.org/research-resources/effect-size-calculator.html)**
+These conversions and some others can be calculated in R (see below), but we will start with this web-based **[Practical Meta-Analysis Effect Size Calculator](https://campbellcollaboration.org/research-resources/effect-size-calculator.html)**.

 ## Calculating effect sizes from inferential statistics: online calculator